tashfiqul-islam/profile-weather-view/README.md

 ### Display Customization

-You can customize the weather display by modifying the template in `updateReadme.ts`:
+You can customize the weather display format by modifying the template in `updateReadme.ts`:

 ```typescript
 // Change this template to customize your weather display